makehumancommunity/makehuman-static-website/content/MPFB/roadmap.md

 MPFB version 2 is currently in beta (see [release notes for 2.0-beta1]({{% relref "Releases/release_20b1" %}}) for the latest release).

-At the moment, the plan is that the [next version]({{% relref "Releases/release_next" %}}) will be the stable 2.0.x release.
-It something arises, there might be a second beta though.
+At the moment, the plan is that the [next version]({{% relref "Releases/release_next" %}}) will be 2.0 beta 2.

 The roadmap has no dates in place, since the development is all on volunteer basis and happens when people have time.
 Best tip if you want things to go faster is to jump in and help the project along, see [contributing to MPFB]({{% relref "Contributing" %}}).

 But the following is a rough overview of the nearest future.

+## MPFB 2.0 beta 2

+**Main focus**: Converting MPFB from "legacy addon" to "extension" and establishing MPFB on the extensions platform

+**Other planned efforts**:

+- Add enough unit test coverage to be able to sleep at night when a new blender version is released
+- Improving code coverage
+- Improving documentation

 ## MPFB 2.0 stable release